 Health Literacy Month is a time for organizations and individuals to promote the importance of understandable health information.
 This annual, worldwide, awareness-raising event has been going strong ever since 1999 when Helen Osborne first founded it.

-There is no right or wrong way to participate in Health Literacy Month.
-Over the years health care organizations, community coaltions, government agencies, businesses, advocacy groups, educational programs, and many others have hosted a wide range of events.
-Examples include communication workshops for professionals, health education programs for patients and the public, and educational offerings for students at all levels.
+Over the years health care organizations, community services, health literacy coalitions, government agencies, literacy programs, universities, and many others have hosted a wide range of Health Literacy Month events.
+These include how-to workshops for professionals, wellness programs for patients and the public, and educational offerings for students at all levels.

 Happy Health Literacy Month,